Guymer/fmc/README.md

 # Flight Map Creator (FMC)

 This Python 3.x module contains all the functions required to create a map of the world with all of your flights overlaid and all of the countries that you have visited shaded in.
 It also contains an [example input file](example.csv) so that you know what is required to make it work too.
 The format for a line is `departure airport IATA code`, `arrival airport IATA code`, `year of flight`, `Business`/`Pleasure`.
-Whilst the flights do not have to be in order in the CSV file the first flight *does* have to have occurred in the first year.
+Whilst the flights do not have to be in order in the CSV file the first flight *does* have to have occurred in the first year (if you don't pass `minYear`).

 ## Usage